Updated December 2023

-Here’s a perfect holiday tradition to adopt for a quarantine Christmas (I might be biased being a Brit, but I hope you won’t mind because it’s very delicious).
+Here’s a perfect holiday tradition to adopt for Christmastime (I might be biased being a Brit, but I hope you won’t mind because it’s very delicious).
 It’s the Classic British tradition of the Cream Tea.

 You can wear your pajamas or your tutu.
 Really anything.
 Although dressing up in your best fancy outfit is fun—and a hat is always an excellent choice (you might also want to bring your pets if they’re like Mr. Pockles and love hats).